South Eastern (Southeastern)

-A shortlist of three bidders has also been announced to compete to run the new South Eastern franchise, which is due to start in December 2018.
+A shortlist of three bidders will compete to run the new South Eastern franchise, which is due to start in December 2018.
 They are:

 • Abellio (joint venture between Abellio and the consortium of East Japan Railway Company and Mitsui)

-A fourth shortlisted bidder, Trenitalia, has subsequently withdrawn from the process.
+A fourth shortlisted bidder, Trenitalia, earlier withdrew from the process.

 The South Eastern franchise network is one of the largest and busiest in the country.
 Passengers on this network have told us they want a more punctual and reliable service with more space to sit and stand.
 They want to be treated well when things go wrong.
-With the bidders confirmed, Transport Focus will be working with them and the Government to keep passengers’ expectations firmly at the centre of the new plans.
+Transport Focus has been working with the bidders and the Government to keep passengers’ expectations firmly at the centre of the new plans.

 We responded to the DfT’s consultation on the next franchise.
 Our response is based on our insight into what passengers want, including our focus group research into the experiences and aspirations of current Southeastern passengers, which we published in April.
 The key priorities for improvement are:

 • minimise and effectively manage disruptions

 • value for money.

 As part of the consultation process, we presented our insight into Southeastern passengers’ experiences and aspirations for new franchise at a number of public events.
 We welcomed the extension of the consultation period to allow those events that were cancelled due to the general election to happen.
 The consultation document can be found here.